 When you file bankruptcy San Diego, your retirement savings in your retirement accounts are generally protected.
 The 2005 Bankruptcy Code amendments created a new protection for retirement accounts.
 Most retirement accounts are exempt and protected in bankruptcy up to the amount of the Internal Revenue Code exemption amount.
-The exemption amount is adjusted every 3 years in April.
-It was last adjusted in April 2016.
-The next scheduled adjustment is in April 2019.
+The exemption amount is adjusted by the Judicial Conference of the United States every 3 years in April and published in the Federal Register.

 The protection for retirement savings extends to most type of retirement accounts that are tax-exempt, including but not limited to: 401K accounts, IRA accounts, employer established annuities and contribution plans, tax exempt pension plans and profit-sharing plans.
 In most cases, if the IRS treats the account as a tax exempt account, then your retirement saving in your retirement account is protected.